Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Decomposition_analysis/README.md

 :octicons-check-circle-fill-16:{ .req } -> Must be defined -- :octicons-check-circle-fill-16:{ .req_optrec } ->
 Optional, but recommended -- :octicons-check-circle-fill-16:{ .req_opt } -> Optional

-!!! tip "Remember"
-    When a topology file is defined, the ligand mol2 file is not needed.
-The ligand mol2 file only required when
-    `gmx_MMPBSA` builds the amber topology from a structure

 _See a detailed list of all the flags in gmx_MMPBSA command line [here][1]_

 That being said, once you are in the folder containing all files, the command-line will be as follows: